rochacbruno/doc_lsp/README.md

 ## Implementation

-- The doc_lsp is implemented in Rust
+- The doc_lsp is implemented in Python
-- It is a single binary and zero config
+- It is designed to run from `iv`
 - Just run `doc_lsp` to start calling it
 - Lookup is always read direclty from file, so changes on .md imediatelly reflect